 It’s a sweaty Saturday afternoon and I’m scooting past a belt of Tiffany blue water en route to one of Darwin’s most controversial locations.

-SKYCITY Casino appears on the southern end of Mindil Beach like the Egyptian-themed Luxor Hotel in Vegas.
+SKYCITY Casino is one of the best new live casinos that appears on the southern end of Mindil Beach like the Egyptian-themed Luxor Hotel in Vegas.
 Huge, white and pyramid-shaped, it has a touch of the cruise liner-feel about it.
 This isn’t a building that’s trying hard to fit in with its surrounds – rather, it waves its jazz hands to passersby.

 Depending on whom you talk to, SKYCITY’s one of two things: obnoxious or luxurious.
 I’m undecided, but if, say, one were to base their opinion on merely looks, and perhaps a dose of slot machine stigma, one might be forced to admit that they were leaning towards the former.